 Miniature roses are miniature versions of Hybrid Tea roses.
 They have petite stems, leaves and flowers, and are hardy and versatile plants.
 Miniatures come in a wide range of colors including pink, orange, white, and yellow.
 Most miniature roses bloom continuously for two to three weeks at a time.
 They are often marketed and sold as houseplants, as they grow well in containers and are only six to eighteen inches tall.
 They also work well in narrow borders and small garden areas.

 Rambling roses, or ramblers, are vigorous growers with numerous clusters of small to medium-sized blossoms, and long, flexible canes.
-They are often once blooming, but may be repeat or continuous.
+They are often once-blooming, but may also be repeat or continuous bloomers.
 If they lack a support system, ramblers will grow along the ground and cover anything in their way, such as buildings, cars, plants, and trees.
 But if well trained, ramblers may be used to decorate structures such as arches and pergolas.